YusufStar/golang-auth-api/docs/features/PROFILE_SYNC_ON_LOGIN.md

 ## Overview

-The authentication API now automatically synchronizes user profile data from social providers (Google, Facebook, GitHub) **every time** a user logs in.
+The authentication API now automatically synchronizes user profile data from social providers (Google, GitHub) **every time** a user logs in.
 This ensures that profile information stays up-to-date with changes made on social platforms.

 ## Feature Description